microtrain/bootcamp/05-CSS/02-SASS.md

 Later we will learn about the Bootstrap framework.
 Bootstrap is among the most popular frameworks and as such it gets a lot of criticism.
 One of the those criticisms is the practice of calling mulitple class on a single element.
 The claim is that this can reduce load time.
 Earlier called multiple classes for the top nav ```class="top-nav clearfix"```.
 The idea here is reusing the clearfix class rather than rewriting it every time we want to use it.
 Rather that calling two classes we can define a mixin in SASS and reuse it as needed.
 Now if we need to update our clearfix logic, we can do it in one place and SASS will apply where needed.

+### Clearfix

+In short, clearfix is a common hack used by front end developers to solve the problem of using floats in a way they were never indtended to be used.

+* [CodePan](https://codepen.io/jasonsnider/pen/QmJqbb) Floating grid without a clearfix
+* [CodePan](https://codepen.io/jasonsnider/pen/vRQeKv) Floating grid with clearfix

 ## Exercise 4

 Create a mix for clearfix by adding the following to the top of *dist/main.scss*.